asif4318/personal-website/content/_index.md

 I've had a variety of involvments over the course of my years in university including cultural organizations and being a senator in UF's Student Government Senate.

-Check out my GitHub and LinkedIn using the icons above on the right-hand side.
+Check out my GitHub and LinkedIn using the icons above.